20+ User Journey Map Examples and Templates12 min read

 - Actions and touchpoints.

-- How this map is different from the current journey.
+- How does this map differ from the current journey?

 - Define the customer service scenario to investigate.